 HAWC’s Parent Child Trauma Recovery Program is funded by the Marigold Charitable Trust.

 In an effort to create an environment that can reintroduce kids who have witnessed or experienced trauma to the joys of childhood, HAWC also works to connect families with daycare services, so that clients can be confident that their children are in safe and nurturing hands when they are seeking employment, beginning a new job, or working overtime to gain financial independence.
 In addition to this daycare voucher program, HAWC provides financial support to clients looking to reintegrate their children in the greater community through activities such as ballet, summer camp, and little league.

-If you are interested in any of these programs, call HAWC’s 24-Hour Hotline at any time of the day or week to set up an appointment with a HAWC advocate.
-From there, if appropriate, you will be referred to these programs.
+If you are interested in any of these programs, call HAWC’s 24-Hour Hotline at any time of the day or night to set up an appointment with a HAWC advocate.
+From there, if appropriate, you will be referred to one of these programs.

 - (February 21, 2014).
 10 Startling Statistics about Children of Domestic Violence.Childhood Domestic Violence Association.
 Retrieved from